ucsc/pantheon-workflow/README.md

 #### wp-config-local.php

-In order to develop a Pantheon site locally, a local configuration file, `wp-config-local.php` is needed along with the standard `wp-config.php` file.
+In order to develop a Pantheon site locally, a local configuration file, `wp-config-local.php` is needed along with the standard `wp-config.php` file, which is actually not so standard, as it's customized for Pantheon's servers.
 WordPress installs also come with a `wp-config-sample.php` file.
 The best way to set up your local config is to make a copy of `wp-config-sample.php` and rename it to `wp-config-local.php`.

 ~~~shell
 user@computer:~/public_html/my-pantheon-dev-site/$ cp wp-config-sample.php wp-config-local.php
 ~~~

-Enter the database name, user and password in the appropriate places in your new `wp-config-local.php` file.
+Enter the database name, user and password in the appropriate places in yonur new `wp-config-local.php` file.

 #### Fire up your new local Pantheon dev site